 - Students are encouraged to submit drafts for teacher feedback ONE WEEK prior the task deadline or earlier.
 This ensures the teacher has enough time to deliver quality feedback to students.
 In accordance with the individual teacher's drafting guidelines, drafts may be submitted closer to the deadline, however, the student must negotiate this with their teacher directly.
 To enquire about a particular teacher's drafting parameters, please feel free to contact your child's teacher directly. - The English staff will provide feedback on one draft per assessment, if submitted within the outlined guidelines.
 However, individual staff and students may arrange for additional drafts based on teacher discretion. - Drafts submitted AFTER the drafting period (especially those submitted in close proximity to the deadline) or outside of the teacher's specified guidelines may not receive feedback.
-For example: Submitting a draft at 10PM the night before the deadline does not allow the teacher reasonable time to provide quality feedback. - Teachers may provide feedback on: - Structure (eg: including quality of thesis statement, topic sentences and conclusion) Evidence: (eg: quality of their chosen evidence, guiding students towards judicious choices) Vocabulary (eg: directions on the appropriateness of the vocabulary, to reduce wordiness, to increase sophistication) - Cohesion (eg: how the piece works in totality, flow of the piece, logic of arguments) Grammar, Punctuation, Paragraphing (eg: suggestions on areas for improvement in literacy conventions note: this does not involve rewording at the word/sentence level, rather providing suggestions on areas which are incorrect/lacking in clarity. - Teachers will at no time provide students with an approximate grade/mark based on a draft.
+For example: Submitting a draft at 10PM the night before the deadline does not allow the teacher reasonable time to provide quality feedback. - Teachers may provide feedback on:

+Structure (eg: including quality of thesis statement, topic sentences and conclusion)

+Evidence: (eg: quality of their chosen evidence, guiding students towards judicious choices)

+Vocabulary (eg: directions on the appropriateness of the vocabulary, to reduce wordiness, to increase sophistication)

+Cohesion (eg: how the piece works in totality, flow of the piece, logic of arguments)

+Grammar, Punctuation, Paragraphing (eg: suggestions on areas for improvement in literacy conventions - note: this does not involve rewording at the word/sentence level, rather providing suggestions on areas which are incorrect/lacking in clarity.

+- Teachers will at no time provide students with an approximate grade/mark based on a draft.
 Students are encouraged to view the drafting exercise as an opportunity to improve their work, not to receive a formal mark. - Students should not assume that applying teacher feedback will ensure full marks.
 As students are incredibly diverse in their ability levels, teachers will seek to provide meaningful feedback to ensure they achieve 'their best.' - Students are encouraged to work with their classroom teacher in the first instance.
-They may choose to make alternate arrangements with their teacher to work with another teacher on a specific task if appropriate.
+They may choose to make alternate arrangements with their teacher to work with another teacher on a specific task if appropriate. - In the instance of a student not meeting a drafting deadline due to unforeseen circumstances that affect their wellbeing, the student is to discuss the possibility of an extension for their draft with the classroom teacher.
+Students are encouraged to have open dialogue with their teacher to allow the teacher to assist them during their time of difficulty while following the drafting policy guidelines.